somaniarushi/me/content/blog/booklist.md

 - How I Built This, by Guy Raz
 - The Problems of Philosophy, by Bertrand Russell
 - Infinite Powers, by Steven Strocatz
-- Red, White and Royal Blue, by Casey McQuiston